Home - Residency by investment - Why americans are moving to France from usa?

 Guillaume Matz, Partner at Harvey Law Group (HLG), elaborates: From a work standpoint, the French employment system embeds job security, with rigid restrictions on employee retrenchment.
 The French firmly believe in a healthy work-life balance and discourage overtime, which is even illegal in some cases.”

 Lastly, one of the biggest incentives for living in France is the rest of Europe.
 French residency allows travel visa-free to any Schengen nation for up to 6 months each year (90 of every 180 days).
-Later, if you choose to take French citizenship, the French passport is superlative, ranked number 7 in the world by Visaindex.com, with visa-free or visa-on-arrival access to 190 countries.
+Later, if you choose to take French citizenship, the French passport is superlative, ranked number 7 in the world with visa-free or visa-on-arrival access to 190 countries.